Understanding Reflexology: A Path to Well-Being

 Support relaxation and emotional regulation

-From a practitioner’s perspective, some of the most noticeable changes occur when clients move out of a constant “doing” state and into a calmer, more regulated one.
+From my perspective as a practitioner, some of the most noticeable changes occur when clients move out of a constant “doing” state and into a calmer, more regulated one.
 This is often when:

 Sleep improves